radiantearth/stac-spec/examples/README.md

 ## Organization

-This directory contains two STAC implementations, both valid, but simplified a bit from following all the best practices.
+This directory contains two STAC implementations, both valid, but simplified a bit to be illustrative of the key concepts, so they do not quite follow all the best practices.

 ### Simple Collection

 This STAC implementation consists of three files, all contained at the root of the examples directory

-**[collection.json](collection.json)** is a minimal Collection, that links to three items.
+**[collection.json](collection.json)** is a minimal 'simple collection', that links to three items.

 **[simple-item.json](simple-item.json)** is the most minimal possible compliant Item record.
 Most all data will include additional fields, as STAC is designed to be a minimal common subset.
 But it is useful for showing exactly what is required.

-**[full-item.json](full-item.json)** is a more realistic example, for a hypothetical analytic image acquisition from a satellite company called 'Remote Data'.
+**[core-item.json](core-item.json)** is a more realistic example, for a hypothetical analytic image acquisition from a satellite company called 'Remote Data'.
 It includes additional fields covering the [common metadata](../item-spec/common-metadata.md).
 It also links to a variety of assets that is typical for satellite imagery, as most providers include a number of complementary files.